viniciusyaunner/studyJava/README.md

 # studyJava

-## This is my activities using Java.
+## These are my activities where I used Java.